MaYuxiang/yuxiang/_pages/about.md

   - /about.html
 ---

-I am currently an associate professor in the School of Computer and Information Engineering at Henan University (HENU).
+I am currently a professor in the School of Computer and Information Engineering at Henan University (HENU).

-I love traveling, and I have traveled to 28 provinces (more than 150 tourist cities) in China.
+I love traveling, and I have traveled to 29 provinces (more than 150 tourist cities) in China.

 I love running and swimming.
 I have participated in the marathon twice and completed the full marathon (42.195 kilometres) in four hours and fifteen minutes.